soapbox-pub/rebased/docs/development/API/differences_in_mastoapi_responses.md

 Adding the parameter `instance=lain.com` to the public timeline will show only statuses originating from `lain.com` (or any remote instance).

+Adding the parameter `only_media=true` to the home timeline will show only statuses with media attachments.

+Adding the parameter `only_remote=true` to the home timeline will show only remote statuses.

 ## Statuses

 - `visibility`: has additional possible values `list` and `local` (for local-only statuses)